-The Va64Tap1.1 is based on the Va64Tap design.
-It is a low-power, low noise ASIC optimised for moderate detector capacitances (~10pF).
+The Va64Tap is a low-power, low noise ASIC optimised for moderate detector capacitances (~10pF).
 The preamplifier has high gain.
 There is a gain-stage after the preamplifier, which is possible to disable with a bit in the control register.
-A CR-RC fast shaper filters the output of the preamplifier/gain stage.
-The peaking time is between 50-75ns.
-A Pole-Zero cancellation circuit has been implemented to reduce problems caused by pile-up effects in the preamplifier and shaper.
+The output of the gain stage/preamplifier is filtered by a CR-RC fast shaper with a peaking time of 75ns.
 Each channel has a discriminator, with a 4-bit trim-DAC to reduce threshold spread.
 The ASIC has 64 parallel trigger outputs, one for each channel.
 The trigger is encoded as a current, and should be terminated with low impedance.
-An extra test channel is implemented.
-It can be connected to the cal-line in the same way as other channels.
-It can also be accessed through a direct input pad.
-The output of the test channel shaper is directly connected to an analog output buffer.
-This feature will make it easier to tune the ASIC parameters.
-The buffer can be turned on with a separate control bit.